lqcharska/PGJP_Labview/LAB_08/README.md

 ## ENGLISH TEACHER
-Learn new words forom your onw database with ENGLISH TEACHER!
+Learn new words from your onw database with ENGLISH TEACHER!
 Two modes- leanrning and test!
 Program checks the correction of putting words automatically!